tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 - If the downstream network is good, they can select the **HD** image.
 - If the downstream network is poor, they can select the **LD** image.

->?Dual-channel encoding will consume more CPU resources and network bandwidth; therefore, this feature can be enabled on macOS, Windows, or high-spec tablets, but should not be enabled on phones.
+>Dual-channel encoding will consume more CPU resources and network bandwidth; therefore, this feature can be enabled on macOS, Windows, or high-spec tablets, but should not be enabled on phones.